 • For those looking for history and culture, here is a (subjective) list of Montreal’s top museums.

-• If you are particularly interested in the performing arts, Place des Arts is the marquee destination; among other things, it houses the world class Orchestre symphonique de Montréal.
+• If you are particularly interested in the performing arts, Place des Arts is the marquee destination; among other things, it houses the world-class Orchestre Symphonique de Montréal.
 However, the total options are too numerous to list (you can start searching/browsing for events here).

 • You may wish to check out our Public Markets.

-• Parc Mont Royal, located in the heart of the city, offers hiking trails and year-round events.
+• Parc Mont-Royal, located in the heart of the city, offers hiking trails and year-round events.

 Organization

-Last Modified: March 22, 2023
+Last Modified: June 12, 2023